ampproject/amphtml/ads/imagead.md

 ## To do

 Give some advice for how to use amp-analytics
-Move the test ads to the amp build server
 Do some proper support for different layouts - right now, there's strange behaviour if you use responsive